 This is the difference in terms of approach.
 SEM (minus SEO) is all about allocating ad budget, managing expenses, launching ad campaigns, and taking other actions that do the same thing – bringing traffic in return for money (via ads mostly).

-SEO, to the contrary, uses technique and smart work to replace the money that we find involved in PPC advertising techniques.
-How to structure the website, how to strategize the content, how to do keywords research, how to do tags, and how to bring in more and more do-follow backlinks, it is all smart-work.
+SEO, on the contrary, uses techniques and intelligent work to replace the money we find involved in PPC advertising techniques.
+How to structure the website, how to strategize the content, how to do keyword research, how to do tags, and how to bring in more and more do-follow backlinks are all intelligent work.

-So, a significant difference between SEO and SEM is smart-work vs. money (not that search engine optimization can be done without money or search engine marketing does not require intelligence and hard-work).
+So, a significant difference between SEO and SEM is brilliant work vs. money (not that search engine optimization can be done without money or search engine marketing does not require intelligence and hard work).

 Place of Action & Form of Action

 I know a lot of posts discussed this topic, but none of them mentioned this point.
 I see this point does not matter much, but it is still a point of difference.

 Where do you expect to run into SEO, and where do you have chances to meet SEM?
 This question does not matter to some but is essential in specific scenarios.